-Proper ranges should be selected according to driving speeds to improve vehicle performance and control.
-The transmission is fully automatic.
-Speed ratio of power converter changes automatically as vehicle speed increases and direct-drive goes in and out as necessary, modulated by vehicle speed and accelerator position.
+The transmission is fully automatic: Proper ranges should be automatically selected according to driving speeds to improve vehicle performance and control.
+The speed ratio of the power converter changes automatically as vehicle speed increases and direct-drive goes in and out as necessary, The speed ratio is modulated by vehicle speed and accelerator position.